egemenimre/opticks/docs/models/sharpness/sharpness_pt2.md

 - **Diffusion MTF** is a continuous, physics-based model.
 It uses the material diffusion length $L_d$ as its parameter and does not reference pixel boundaries.
 It models the full spatial spread of the charge cloud, including long-range tails that can extend over multiple pixels.

 - **Crosstalk MTF** is a discrete, measurement-based model.
-It uses the inter-pixel coupling coefficient $\alpha$ as its parameter, typically obtained from detector characterisation data.
+It uses the inter-pixel coupling coefficients $X_s$ and $X_d$ as its parameters, typically obtained from detector characterisation data.
 It captures only the nearest-neighbour signal sharing and does not model the shape of the underlying spread.

 Because of this shared physical origin, **the two should not be blindly multiplied** in an MTF budget when the crosstalk is predominantly electrical.
 Doing so would double-count the same effect.
 The recommended approach is:

 - If material properties are known (diffusion length), use **diffusion MTF alone** for the electrical component.
 - If only measured inter-pixel coupling data is available, use **crosstalk MTF alone**.
-- If both optical and electrical crosstalk are significant (e.g., small-pitch BSI CMOS), the diffusion MTF can be used for the electrical component and the crosstalk MTF for the **optical component only**, with $\alpha$ representing only the optical coupling fraction.
+- If both optical and electrical crosstalk are significant (e.g., small-pitch BSI CMOS), the diffusion MTF can be used for the electrical component and the crosstalk MTF for the **optical component only**, with $X_s$ representing only the optical coupling fraction.

 ### CTE (Charge Transfer Efficiency) MTF